Ecwid/ecwid-api-docs/README.md

 ##June 27, 2016
 - Added instructions for generating custom customer's cart using a link.
 [Learn more](https://developers.ecwid.com/api-documentation#generate-cart-with-products)
+- Added instruction for centering popup windows in Ecwid storefronts and Control panels, working in an iframe containers.
+[Learn more](https://developers.ecwid.com/api-documentation#centering-popups-in-iframe-storefronts)

 ##June 23, 2016
 - Added JS method to remove specific products from customer's cart.
 [Learn more](https://developers.ecwid.com/api-documentation#ecwid-cart-removeproduct)